-The surface & interface science is key focus of Laboratory of Applied Plasma Physics.
-We research and develop nanostructured functional surfaces grown by means of low-temperature plasma.
-We also perform basic research of nanoparticles grown from gas phase as a key stones for nanostructure engineering.
+The surface & interface science is key focus of Laboratory of Applied Plasma Physics and Nanostructures.
+We research and develop nanostructured active surfaces grown by means of low-temperature plasma.
+We also perform basic research of nanoparticles formed from gas phase as a key stones for nanostructure engineering.
 We use unique properties of matter at the nanoscale for (bio)medical, (bio)chemical, (bio)sensing or technological applications.
 Welcome!

 Our interdisciplinary research boarders low‑temperature plasma, bio‑chemistry and interface physics with primary focus on bio‑applications and high‑tech materials of high added value.
-We are looking forward to start new cooperation/collaboration as well as seeking for young and motivated people who wants to push the borders of science and engineering.
+Scientific interest is demonstrated by the national and international projects across wide spectra.
+Projects of fundamental as well as applied research aim at development of novel, active surfaces with thickness in nanometer scale.
+We are looking forward to start a new collaboration with all who wants to push the borders of science and engineering.